 Over the course of the next 30 years, Luria would carry out an extensive series of experiments examining the journalist who would become his most famous case.

-During the research trials, Shereshevsky was able to recall extensive lists of words, numbers and even nonsense syllables without mistakes and with only occasional hesitation.
+During the research trials, Shereshevsky was able to recall extensive lists of words, numbers, and even nonsense syllables without mistakes and with only occasional hesitation.
 He could also report the numbers or letters in reverse order.
-Not only this, he remembered them years afterwards, as well as the clothes Luria had worn on the day he had first learned them!
+Not only this, he remembered them years afterward, as well as the clothes Luria had worn on the day he had first learned them!

 Even events from early childhood could be recalled, including things that happened when he was still in his crib.
 There also appeared to be no limit to his digit span, as opposed to the seven to nine items that most humans can manage.